Apple and Hackergal take Hour of Code to the next level

 All 29 Apple Stores in Canada offer free coding sessions year-round.
 Canadians can sign up at www.apple.com/ca/today.
 If you, your child, your neighbor, anyone you know has any interest in code at all, you should absolutely check them out.

-Also, pro-tip for if you're traveling over the holidays call Lynn they also all do photo walks.
+Also, pro-tip for if you're traveling over the holidays: Apple Stores also all do photo walks.
 So, if you end up in a new city and want a free and educational tour of the local surroundings, find the closest Apple Store and sign right up.
-Personally, I can't wait for next year.

 We may earn a commission for purchases using our links.
 Learn more.